Ask 100 accountants to define what is and what isn't involved in the month-end close process, and you'll get nearly 100 unique responses.

 First question, “Does this inform key decisions being made on a monthly or more frequent basis?”.

-But, think of the second question, “Is this actually much easier to do frequently?”.
-The further that time passes, the more challenging it is to round up the right information (serial numbers, cost, etc.) of fixed assets.
+But, think of the second question, “Is this actually much easier to do frequently?”
+The further that time passes, the more challenging it is to round up the right information (serial numbers, cost, etc.) of fixed assets for the company’s balance sheet.

 Example: Recording Stock-based Compensation